markjoshwel/surplus/README.md

    function, which by default is OpenStreetMap Nominatim.
    (_don't know what the above means? then you are using the default reverser._)

-   also look at the [what counts as "incorrect"](#what-counts-as-incorrect) section before moving on.
+   also look at the ['what counts as "incorrect"'](#what-counts-as-incorrect) section before moving on.

 2. include the erroneous query.
    (_the Plus Code/local code/latlong coord/query string you passed into surplus_)

-3. include output from the teminal with the
-   [`--debug` flag](#command-line-usage) passed to the surplus CLI or with `debug=True` set in function calls.
+3. include output from the terminal with the [`--debug` flag](#command-line-usage) passed to the surplus CLI or with `debug=True` set in function calls.